CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Just listening the Hall of Legend song list can be pretty tedious, even though we prioritize the list.
 So is there a more funnier way to listen Vocaloid songs?
 Fortunately, yes!
 Let's play music games 😄!

 The idea is that, **if a song is included in a music game, then such song should be quite popular**.
-So, by playing music games, you get the fun while get known to some popular Vocaloid songs.
+So, by playing music games, you get known to some popular Vocaloid songs while getting the fun from these games.

-The disadvantage of this way is that you likely lose the chronological order of the songs, but it is no longer a big deal because getting fun is the more important thing here.

-The first music game that any Miku fan **must** play (Yes, must play, I am serious) is:
+The first music game that all Miku fans **must** play (Yes, must play, I am serious) is:

 - [Official series of 初音ミク -Project DIVA-](https://en.wikipedia.org/wiki/Hatsune_Miku:_Project_DIVA)

-But one is not enough, then choose **at least one** of the following music games to play:
+**And** choose **at least one** of the following music games to play:

 - Fan-made Project Diva simulation like [PPD](https://projectdxxx.me/) or [Project HeartBeat](https://ph.eirteam.moe/).
-Or fan-made song packs for official Project Diva games which can be found in the [Project DIVA Modding 2nd](https://discord.gg/projectdiva) Discord server.
+Or fan-made song packs added on top of official Project Diva games.
 - [OSU](https://osu.ppy.sh/)
 - [Project SEKAI](https://pjsekai.sega.jp/)

 Let's talk about each music game briefly.

 {{< admonition type=note title="About this section" open=true >}}
-This section is not a comprehensive introduction of these music games.
+This section is not focusing on teaching how to play these music games.
 Please refer to whatever guidance you can find online of these music games.

+This section is more about how to use these music games to get familiar with famous Vocaloid songs.
 {{< /admonition >}}

 ### Official series of Project DIVA